mcmire/address_standardization/README.md

     addr.postalcode  #=> "P6A 5K9"
     addr.country     #=> "CANADA"

-Note that when standardizing a Canadian address, the `:country` must be "Canada" (or "CANADA" works too).
+Note that when standardizing a Canadian address, the `:country` must be "Canada" (or "CANADA", or anything like that).
 Otherwise it will be treated as a US address.

 Also note that I'm referring to the address's province as `province`, but you can also use `state` if you like.
 Same goes for the postal code -- you can also refer to it as `zip`.

 Using Google Maps to validate an address is just as easy:

-    addr = AddressStandardization::GoogleMaps::Address.standardize(
+    addr = AddressStandardization::GoogleMaps.standardize_address(
       :street => "1600 Amphitheatre Parkway",
       :city => "Mountain View",
       :state => "CA"